carolinestyc/MechaCar_Statistical_Analysis/README.md

 ![lot2](https://user-images.githubusercontent.com/96352625/163757494-a90a5016-7ccb-4e2e-8513-e679f54e3e06.png)

 Finally, lot 3 offers different results than the first 2 lots.
 A mean of 1496.14 and a p-value of 0.04; there is enough significance to reject the null hypothesis.
+This comes at no surprise because of the variance results discussed previously; lot 3 had significantly more variance than lots 1 and 2.

 ![lot3](https://user-images.githubusercontent.com/96352625/163757511-ee50ecc2-a52d-4e96-80d9-0bd5b7f993f2.png)